y3owk1n/cpenv/README.md

 ```

 ## Features

+- **Automatic Project Setup:** Automatically setup the `env-files` folder if it doesn't exist through simple prompts.

 - **Interactive Project Selection:** Easily choose the project for which you want to copy environment files using a user-friendly interactive prompt or specify it directly through command-line options.